Google’s Arts & Culture app taps AI to transform your photos into works of art

 Finally, you can choose to save or share the creation as a still image or an animated GIF.

-The Google Art & Culture app already features some nifty computer vision-enabled tools, such as Art Selfie which launched a couple of years back — this allows you to take a photo of yourself and find your doppelgänger in famous paintings.
+The Google Art & Culture app already features some nifty computer vision-enabled tools, such as Art Selfie, which launched a couple of years back and allows you to take a photo of yourself and find your doppelgänger in famous paintings.

 Google has launched a number of AI-powered art tools in the past.
-AutoDraw, for example, allows anyone to create a super quick drawing from little more than a scribble — it guesses what you’re trying to draw, then lets you pick from a list of previously created pictures.
-Then there’s Quick, Draw! which tells you to draw something, then later tries to guess what it is — this is basically Google training machines to sketch like people.
+AutoDraw, for example, allows anyone to create a super quick drawing from little more than a scribble — it guesses what you’re trying to draw and lets you pick from a list of previously created pictures.
+Then there’s Quick, Draw! which tells you to draw something and then later tries to guess what it is — this is basically Google training machines to sketch like people.

 The latest Art Transfer tool isn’t an entirely new concept, of course.
 Russia-based Prisma launched a similar app four years ago, taking the world by storm and topping app store charts globally.
-Germany-based DeepArt.io offers something similar too.
-But baked into one of Google’s key educational mobile apps, this type of artistic wizardry will get a great deal more exposure — particularly at a time when most museums and galleries around the world have had to close due to the coronavirus crisis.
+Germany-based DeepArt.io offers something similar.
+But baked into one of Google’s key educational mobile apps, this type of artistic wizardry will get a great deal more exposure — particularly at a time when most museums and galleries around the world have had to close due to the COVID-19 crisis.

 Google is also quick to note that the new feature works entirely on-device, meaning that your photos aren’t transferred to Google’s servers for processing.

-Art Transfer is available in the Google Arts & Culture app for Android and iOS now.
+Art Transfer is available now in the Google Arts & Culture app for Android and iOS.